FalsePattern/FalsePatternLib/src/main/resources/DEPENDENCIES.md

 - `identifier`: The identifier of the json file.
 This must always be `falsepatternlib_dependencies` for the library downloader to recognize it.
+- `minJava`: The lowest java major version to load dependencies from this file for (inclusive).
+Can be omitted, in which case it will load dependencies for any java versions below or equal maxJava.
+- `maxJava`: The highest java major version to load dependencies from this file for (inclusive).
+If omitted, it will load dependencies for any java versions above or equal minJava.
+- If both `minJava` and `maxJava` are unset, dependencies from the file will be loaded regardless of java version.
+- If you want to load dependencies for multiple different java ranges, use multiple dependency jsons.
 - `repositories`: A list of maven repositories to use when downloading dependencies.
 These are used in addition to the default maven repositories.
 This is just a list of strings, each string being a https repository url.
   Additionally, every jar with a dependencies json file inside of it is treated as a "jar in jar" maven repository.